Purdue University: College of Pharmacy

 The university's College of Pharmacy was established in 1884 and is the 3rd oldest state-funded school of pharmacy in the United States.

 Purdue Polytechnic Institute

 The Purdue Polytechnic Institute, formerly known as the College of Technology, offers bachelor's, master's and PhD degrees in a wide range of technology-related disciplines.
 With over 30,000 living alumni, it is one of the largest technology schools in the United States.
 In addition to the main school in West Lafayette, Purdue Polytechnic operates nine satellite campuses in Anderson, Columbus, Indianapolis, Kokomo, Lafayette, New Albany, Richmond, Vincennes, and South Bend.
 These locations offer certificate, associate, and/or bachelor's degrees, some of which are ABET-accredited technical degrees.

-The Polytechnic Institute also maintains three high school campuses (two in Indianapolis and one in South Bend) that focus on science, technology, engineering, and mathematics and feature hands-on project-based learning.
+The Polytechnic Institute also maintains two high school campuses in Indianapolis that focus on science, technology, engineering, and mathematics and feature hands-on project-based learning.
+While having also maintained a high school campus in South Bend, Polytechnic Institute announced the closure of the South Bend campus with the end of the 2025–2026 school year.